A Pre-Law Advisor Isn’t a Luxury. It’s a Necessity.

 Over 40 undergraduates from Yeshiva University are expected to apply to law schools this year.
 But though YU claims to offer pre-law advising, it has no qualified pre-law advisor.
 This state of affairs is neglectful, irresponsible and unacceptable.
 The deans must mend this problem immediately.

 When Dina Chelst abruptly resigned as the Wilf Campus pre-law advisor last February, the Dean’s Office stated that they were in the process of searching for a replacement.
-At the end of last semester, Lolita Wood-Hill, who had previously served as Yeshiva College’s primary pre-health advisor from Fall 2010 through Spring 2018, was appointed to a newly-created Pre-Professional Advising role in which she would oversee both pre-health and pre-law advising on the Wilf Campus.
+At the end of last semester, the individual who had previously served as Yeshiva College’s primary pre-health advisor from Fall 2010 through Spring 2018, was appointed to a newly-created Pre-Professional Advising role in which she would oversee both pre-health and pre-law advising on the Wilf Campus.

-Wood-Hill’s expertise is in pre-health advising.
+The promoted advisor’s expertise is in pre-health advising.
 She has no credentials to be a pre-law advisor, and pre-law students have no reason to trust her guidance.

 In response to the lack of pre-law advisement, many YU undergrads and recent graduates have independently hired former pre-law advisor Dina Chelst for pre-law guidance this semester, rather than using YU’s free pre-law services.